GRIMES “Geidi Primes”

 GRIMES "Geidi Primes"

-Grimes’ Geidi Primes is a limited release of hand packaged red cassette tapes, and is being given free of charge as a download.
+Geidi Primes is Grimes’ debut album, originally released as a limited run of hand packaged red cassette tapes, it is now available on vinyl, CD and digitally worldwide.
 It has a strange air of being created unconsciously while the artist herself was asleep.
 It is a vastly intriguing set of pop tunes highlighted by its amazing fifth and sixth songs: “avi” and “Feyd Rautha Dark Heart”, which are each frighteningly reminiscent of an unaccountable psychic experience I may have never had.

 As an album it touches on many different tones without exploiting any.
 It manages to be playful without being precious, clean without being sterile, cryptic without being obscure, and operates in a deceptively complex melodic structure without calling attention to the artistry therein.

 It reminds one of being a small child, listening to adult contemporary radio in the back seat of your mother’s minivan when a special kind of song comes on.
 You are still maddeningly susceptible to the sympathetic rise and fall of a maternal voice, yet this is a different sort of mother, one more primeval and distant.
 Icily it falls over your entire body, begging for an escape you know you cannot give it.
 You are strangely moved.